Natural Classic Gamine

 Marveling at how much I liked Ellie Kemper’s red hair made me think about the connection between color season and style essences.

-This photo is good enough to feature a second time.
+This photo is good enough to feature a second time!

 Critically, any style type can have any color season.
 And any style type/color season combination can be beautifully harmonious.

-For instance, Natural and Gamine both tend to feel figuratively “warm,” but in different ways: Natural has a friendly, inviting warmth, whereas Gamine has an electric, exuberant warmth.
+For instance, Natural and Gamine both tend to feel figuratively “warm,” but in different ways:

 So again—any combination of style essences can have any color season.
 You could absolutely be gorgeous as a Natural Classic Gamine True Winter, for instance.